ukroi/ejoi-regulations/regulations-draft.md

 3.1.7.
 GA procedure:

 * GA meetings are chaired by the Chair of GA;
-* All meetings must be announced by the Chair or Host Country.
-There may be no ad-hoc meetings;
+* All meetings must be announced by the Chair or Host Country;
 * Members of the GA must be given at least 24 hours notice of meetings, and of any proposals that require voting;
 * Agendas and meetings are not limited to those discussed in 3.1.3.;
 * At meetings of the GA, the voting procedure is on the basis of one vote for each country that participates through a National Delegation and is present at the meeting;